danradom/octopi_relay/README.md

 ## relay to pi wiring
 - connect GPIO 14 on raspberry pi to signal pin on relay
-- connect 5v on raspberry pi to positive pin on relay
+- connect GPIO 5v on raspberry pi to positive pin on relay
-- connect ground on raspberry pi to negative on relay
+- connect GPIO ground on raspberry pi to negative on relay

 ## relay electrical wiring